-Kellyanne Conway Speaks Re Oval Office Gaffe, But Twitter Has Its Own Theories
+Kellyanne Conway Speaks On Oval Office Gaffe, But Twitter Has Its Own Theories

 On Monday, what could have transpired as an ordinary and supposedly innocuous gathering of the leaders from various Historically Black Colleges and Universities or HBCUs inside the Oval Office has unexpectedly stirred quite a controversy and set the Internet abuzz.

-Kellyanne Conway was pictured comfortably kneeling down on the couch at the Oval Office with her shoes on and while she was busy on her mobile phone, New York Daily News reported.
-People who saw it and deemed that it was indecorous and disrespectful took to Twitter their displeasure.
+Kellyanne Conway was pictured comfortably kneeling down on the couch at the Oval Office with her shoes on while she was busy on her mobile phone, the New York Daily News reported.
+People who saw it and deemed that it was indecorous and disrespectful took to Twitter to voice their displeasure.

-Dubbed as a “Leadership Listening Session” by the White House, the meeting with President Donald Trump and Secretary of Education Betsy DeVos in the Oval Office was attended by more than sixty presidents and chancellors of HBCUs in order to come up with means to better the quality of education and infrastructure in the said campuses.
+Dubbed as a “Leadership Listening Session” by the White House, the meeting with President Donald Trump and Secretary of Education Betsy DeVos in the Oval Office was attended by more than sixty presidents and chancellors of HBCUs in order to come up with a means to better the quality of education and infrastructure in the said campuses.
 This was also made to show the commitment of the Trump administration to prioritize the HBCUs.

-On her defense, Kellyanne Conway said that her pose inside the Oval Office that was widely criticized had to happen because that was what the instance at that time gave her, the Washington Post wrote.
+In her defense, Kellyanne Conway said that her pose inside the Oval Office that was widely criticized had to happen because that was what the instance at that time gave her, the Washington Post wrote.

 .@KellyannePolls on left-wing hypocrisy surrounding Oval Office pic: “It is venomous, it is vicious & it bothers my children.” #Dobbs #MAGA pic.twitter.com/rXmTor1gc2